Keksuccino/docs_fancymenu/docs/fma.md

 # Animations

-FMA files are special animated texture files created for FancyMenu.
+AFMA/FMA files are special animated texture files created for FancyMenu.
 They are pretty much the same as APNGs, but way more optimized for FancyMenu.

-> This feature only exists in FancyMenu v3.2.0+!
-{.is-warning}

 # AFMA Files